GLOBAL MARKETS-Stocks take breather after January surge, Adani plunges in India

 "The data at the moment is kind of telling you what you thought you knew - that inflation is slowing but that the labour market remains tight," said Societe Generale strategist Kit Juckes

-"Everyone is now saying perhaps we have gone too far in January," he added, pointing to the big dollar, yen and euro moves, "So now we are sat back on our haunches a bit trying to get positions out of our feet".
+"Everyone is now saying perhaps we have gone too far in January," he added, pointing to the big dollar, yen and euro move.
+"So now we are sat back on our haunches a bit trying to get positions out of our feet."

+European shares .STOXX rose 0.13%, led by gains in the energy sector, which got a boost from a stronger crude oil price, while retailers such as H&M HMb.ST and luxury goods company LVMH LVMH.PA were on the backfoot, after reporting earnings.

+"In the short-run the rally (in markets) is over extended and there is a need for consolidation, especially on the equities side," Francois Savary, chief investment officer at Prime Partners, said.

-One the most explosive stories of the week continued in India where shares of Adani Enterprises ADEL.NS sank another 20% as the fallout continued from a scathing report by a U.S. short seller Hindenburg Research about the firms debt levels and use of tax havens.
+One the most explosive stories of the week continued in India where shares of Adani Enterprises ADEL.NS sank another 20% in the wake of Hindenburg Research's report about the firms debt levels and use of tax havens.

 Seven listed companies of the Adani conglomerate - controlled by one of the world's richest men Gautam Adani - have lost a combined $45 billion in market capitalisation since Wednesday, casting serious doubt on the company's record $2.45 billion share sale plan.